 Step 2.
-Submit an electronic copy of your thesis to Pelletier Library according to instructions given by email at the appropriate time.
+Submit an electronic copy of your thesis to Pelletier Library.

 Step 3.
 Submit one copy of your corrected and bound thesis to your advisor.
 (Your grade cannot be submitted—and therefore you will not graduate—until Steps 1 through 3 have been completed to the satisfaction of your advisor.)

 Date: March 2018

 This memo is meant to clarify what the Biology faculty expects from a Biology Senior Project.
 The key to our expectations is that it is an independent project; you are expected to initiate the necessary procedures discussed below.
 The senior project is designed to help you begin to operate on your own as a biologist.
 You will be able to use this training in any career you pursue, academic or otherwise.
 Finally, and quite sincerely, we want you to enjoy your senior project.
 It is your chance to become deeply involved with some aspect of biology that particularly interests you.

 Senior projects in the Biology Department are year-long projects that break down into two one-semester courses carrying a total of 6 credits.
 During both semesters, you will meet once per week with your research advisor and the other students working with your advisor.
 In these meetings (the “Senior Seminar”) you will discuss pertinent literature in your general area of research in order to identify proper experimental approaches, designs, techniques, and methods of data analysis.
 You will also, as your work progresses, discuss any problems you might be having with your research projects, as well as data analysis and interpretation, and modes of presentation of research findings.